- ACLS BLS for Adults

-If a drug is given via peripheral route of administration, give as follows:
+If a drug is given via peripheral route of administration, do the following:

-- IV push bolus injection (unless otherwise indicated)
+- Intravenously push bolus injection (unless otherwise indicated).

 Drugs and fluids can be delivered safely and effectively during resuscitation via the IO route if IV access is not available.

-- When using peripheral IV route of administration, drugs can take up to 2 minutes or more to reach central circulation.
+- When using peripheral IV route of administration, drugs can take up to two minutes or more to reach central circulation.
 The effect of medications given may not be seen until even longer.
-High quality CPR helps circulate these drugs and is an important part of resuscitation.
+High-quality CPR helps circulate these drugs and is an important part of resuscitation.

-- Any ACLS drug or fluid that can be administered IV can also be given IO.
+- Any ACLS drug or fluid that can be administered intravenously can also be given intraosseously.